 Affirmative defenses are only available in limited cases.
 If you have questions about the possibility of an affirmative defense in your case, the attorneys at Gerald Miller can provide the answers.
-Call our criminal defense lawyer in Minnesota right away to schedule your free consultation.
+Call our criminal defense lawyer in Richfield right away to schedule your free consultation.

 Using an Affirmative Defense